RaceStreaming – FAQ

 What is RaceStreaming?

-RaceStreaming provides a small 270-gram video and mobile hardware encoder (StreamKit), which broadcasts live video (1080p) via 4G to your RaceStreaming account at https://app.racestreaming.com.
+RaceStreaming provides a small 270-gram video and mobile hardware encoder (StreamKit), which broadcasts live video (1080p up to 60 fps) via the built-in 4G modem to your RaceStreaming account at https://app.racestreaming.com.
 You can follow and manage live streams from any device (mobile, tablet, or laptop) or forward the stream to external platforms like YouTube, Facebook Live, Instagram, and Twitch.
 Furthermore, you can push live video streams to professional broadcasters via SRT or RTMP.

 What is the expected delivery time of the RaceStreaming StreamKit?